-In this subsection we discuss proton decay in theories with one extra dimen-Theories with extra dimensions have a long history beginning with sion. the work of Kaluza and Klein in the nineteen twenties [222, 223, 224, 225].
+In this subsection we discuss proton decay in higher dimensional theories specifically in theories with one extra dimensions.
+Theories with extra dimensions have a long history beginning with the work of Kaluza and Klein in the nineteen twenties [222, 223, 224, 225].
 More recently interest in theories with extra dimensions emerged with the realization that string theories could allow for low scale compactifications which removes the rigid relationship that exists between the string scale and the Planck scale in the weakly coupled heterotic strings [226].
-Thus, in the context of the weakly coupled Type I string compactifications the string scale can be quite low [227, 228] and there has been much work in model building along these lines [229, 230, 231, 232] and important constraints have been placed on the size of such dimensions from experiment [233, 234, 235].
+Thus, in the context of weakly coupled Type I string compactifications the string scale can be quite low [227, 228] and there has been much work in model building along these lines [229, 230, 231, 232] and important constraints have been placed on the size of such dimensions from experiment [233, 234, 235].
 An interesting phenomena in such theories is the power law evolution of the gauge coupling constants [236, 237, 238, 239] which allows for a meeting of the coupling constants at a low scale although in such a scheme the unification of the gauge couplings is not a prediction of the model but rather an accident.
 The second more serious issue concerns stability of the proton.
 This is so because if one wishes to formulate unified models with low scale extra dimensions then dimension five and dimension six baryon and lepton number violating operators are suppressed only by the inverse powers of a mass order a TeV which would lead to disastrous proton decay.
-An early suggestion to achieve proton stability is to have quarks - leptons in the bulk [240].
-In the model of Ref.
-[240] B and L are separately conserved and the proton is stable with a unification scale in the TeV region.
-In this model TeV scale mirror particles could be produced at colliders [240].
-Another way to suppress proton decay is to assume that the baryon number is gauged in the bulk and the symmetry is broken on a brane different from the physical brane [241].
-Other suggestions to suppress proton decay require imposition of discrete symmetries [237, 232, 242, 243].
+One way to suppress proton decay is to assume that the baryon number is gauged in the bulk and the symmetry is broken on a brane different from the physical brane [240].
+Other suggestions to suppress proton decay require imposition of discrete symmetries [237, 232, 241, 242].
 Such discrete symmetries are discussed in detail in Ref.
-[242] where a generalized matter parity of the type $Z_3 \times Z_3$ is proposed in an extended MSSM type model where proton decay operators are suppressed to high orders.
-However, suppression of proton decay may require an exact or almost exact baryon number conservation, since otherwise proton decay may be induced by quantum gravity effects [244].
-It is argued that in order to suppress this type of proton decay one would need a high scale similar to what one has in grand unified theories [244].
+[241] where a generalized matter parity of the type $Z_3 \times Z_3$ is proposed in an extended MSSM type model where proton decay operators are suppressed to high orders.
+However, suppression of proton decay may require an exact or almost exact baryon number conservation, since otherwise proton decay may be induced by quantum gravity effects [243].
+It is argued that in order to suppress this type of proton decay one would need a high scale similar to what one has in grand unified theories [243].